 Like with any traditional recipe, you can find it prepared with different nuances and variations.

-However, the cornerstones of the recipe remain unchanged, which involve the use of an initial chop of celery, carrot and onion, ground beef to which is added a more fatty and flavorful part that can be bacon or sausage.
+However, the cornerstones of the recipe remain unchanged, which involve the use of an initial chop of celery, carrot and onion, ground beef to which is added a more fatty and flavorful part that can be pancetta/bacon or Italian sausage.

 The meat is blended with red wine, and cooked in tomato puree.